 - Multiple color options

-- Label recommends ventilating pillow cover before use
+- The label recommends ventilating pillow cover before use; takes some time to off-gas

-- No chin support so there’s potential for your head to fall forward
+- No connecting toggles to keep the pillow anchored to the traveler; a lack of chin support so there’s potential for the head to fall forward

-- No way to compact it to a smaller size for packing
+- There’s no way to compact it to a smaller size for packing

 - It was not dense enough to support my neck comfortably